The K0UO Comprehensive Guide to Rhombic HF Antennas

 Choose the right location: Open, elevated areas free from obstructions improve performance.

-Use quality wire: Copper or copper-clad steel wire offers good conductivity and durability.
+Use quality wire: Copper, copper-clad, or large diameter galvanized coated wire rope cable offers good conductivity and durability.

 Maintain proper tension: Keep wires tight to preserve the rhombic shape and prevent sagging.